StanfordASL/asl_turtlebot/README.md

 **Gazebo Simulation Files:**
 ----------------------
-launch/project_sim_pose.launch: Launches gazebo with a (rough, tentative) model of the final project environment.
-Motion planning not implemented.
-It goes to /cmd_pose using pose_controller.py (does not avoid obstacles).

-launch/project_sim_nav.launch: Launches gazebo with a (rough, tentative) model of the final project environment.
-Uses navigator.py but you will need to add your implementation of astar.py for this to work.
-It goes to /cmd_nav by computing a path.
+launch/project_sim.launch: Launches gazebo with a (rough, tentative) model of the final project environment, as well as the core SLAM and detector nodes.
+You'll need to run your navigator and other project nodes separately.

 robots/asl_turtlebot.urdf.xacro, turtlebot3_burger.gazebo.xacro, turtlebot3_burger.urdf.xacro: Turtlebot 3D model definitions for gazebo.